orchid-initiative/.github/profile/README.md

 ### Who are we?
-A rotating group of students and professionals who are motivated to work on interesting and challenging projects without recompense.
+A rotating group of students and professionals who are motivated to work on interesting and challenging projects that aim to make a social impact.

 ### What is our goal?